keltia/octopress/source/about/index.md

 * Typography is also something I'm interested in, mostly French but also English as well.
 That includes fonts and how to write correctly.

 * I listen to music all the time.
 My favourite band is [Dead Can Dance](http://deadcandance.com/), closely followed by old songs from Deep Purple, Genesis, Jethro Tull and even some Hard Rock/Metal like Metallica, Iron Maiden and Apocalyptica.
-I also like the music from Pat Benatar, Loreena McKennitt.
+I also like the music from Pat Benatar, Loreena McKennitt, Agnes Obel and many more.

 * Cats, I just love them.